-Born to be Posthumous is the definitive biography of the artist, writer, stage designer, and playwright Edward Gorey, eccentric master of gothic nonsense and the camp macabre.
+Born to be Posthumous is the definitive biography of the artist, writer, playwright, and legendary eccentric Edward Gorey, master of gothic nonsense and macabre camp.

 Edward Gorey (1925-2000) was born to be posthumous.
-His poisonously funny little picture books – deadpan accounts of murder, disaster, and discreet depravity, narrated in a voice that affects the world-weary tone of British novelists like Ronald Firbank and Ivy Compton-Burnett – established him as the master of morbid whimsy.
-Told in verse and illustrated in a style that crosses Surrealism with the Victorian true-crime gazette, his deliciously sinister little books have influenced our culture in innumerable ways, from the works of Tim Burton to Neil Gaiman to Alison Bechdel to Lemony Snicket.
+His poisonously funny picture books – deadpan accounts of murder, disaster, and discreet depravity, narrated in the world-weary tone of gay British novelists of the 1920’s like Ronald Firbank and Ivy Compton-Burnett – established him as the master of morbid whimsy.
+Told in verse and illustrated in a style that crosses Surrealism with the Victorian true-crime gazette, his deliciously sinister little books have influenced Goreyphiles from Tim Burton to Neil Gaiman to Alison Bechdel to Lemony Snicket.
 Some even call him the Grandfather of Goth.

 Based on newly uncovered correspondence and interviews with personalities as diverse as John Ashbery, Donald Hall, Lemony Snicket, and Anna Sui, Born to Be Posthumous draws back the curtain on the eccentric genius and mysterious life of Edward Gorey.